joeylockie/lockiemedia/AI_PROJECT_LOG.md

 2. Current Major Task/Feature Being Worked On:
 Name: Main Service - Feature Implementation
 Goal for this Task: Begin implementing and enabling core service features that were previously placeholders, starting with the advancedRecurrence feature.
-Status: In Progress (Phase 1 of advancedRecurrence is complete).
+Status: In Progress (Phase 1 & 2 of advancedRecurrence are complete).
 3. Work Completed (Overall Project - High Level):
 LockieMedia Service (Main Application):
 Core task management functionalities implemented as a foundational module.